Stacked glass payment cards with a kr symbol, stave church silhouette, and Norwegian flag

 Norwegian crypto card applications require a Norsk pass (Norwegian passport) or Nasjonalt ID-kort (national ID card) issued by the police.
 The fodselsnummer (11-digit personal number, format: DDMMYYXXXCC) is Norway's primary personal identifier and is required by most financial service providers for tax reporting to Skatteetaten.

 Foreign residents use their D-nummer (temporary 11-digit ID for non-permanent residents) or their residence permit (oppholdstillatelse) issued by UDI (Utlendingsdirektoratet).
 BankID is the standard Norwegian digital identity, used for everything from tax filing to online banking.
-While EEA-licensed card issuers do not typically integrate BankID directly, Norwegian users are accustomed to strong digital identity and find the selfie + ID upload process straightforward.
+While EEA-licensed card issuers do not typically integrate BankID directly, Norwegian users are accustomed to strong digital identity and find the selfie + ID upload process easy.

 Proof of address through utility bills from Hafslund/Fortum (electricity in Eastern Norway), Lyse (Rogaland), or BKK (Western Norway), or telecom bills from Telenor, Telia, or Ice.
 Bank statements from DNB, Nordea, SpareBank 1, or Sbanken also work.
 A Bostedsattest (certificate of residence from the National Population Register, Folkeregisteret) is the strongest form of address verification.